 - You want fat-soluble vitamins (A, D, E, K) from your skincare in their bioavailable form.

-- You're using it on broken or compromised skin (eczema, post-procedure, baby skin).
-Tallow tends to be better tolerated.
+- You're caring for delicate, eczema-prone, or baby skin.
+Tallow tends to be well tolerated.

 - You've tried coconut oil and broke out.
 Tallow is the most common 'next step' for people who reacted badly to coconut oil-based skincare.